pli41/Riot-API-Challenge-2.0/README.md

 ##FAQ
 1. **What is this webApp for and what does it do?**

 	This is for Riot API Challenge 2.0 competition.
-We improved the original item sets function, so that the users could find the items much more quickly.
+We improved the original item sets system, so that the users could find the items much more quickly.

 2. **How to use the webApp?**
 	* Click the champion you want to make a item set for.